sbarisic/rendr/screens/blog.md

 ### Intro

 The theme of this post is the speed comparison between two binaries.
 Both targeting x64 Windows operating system.
 One is written in C# (.NET Framework 4.8), the other is written in C (Legacy MSVC Standard) compiled with Microsoft's Visual C compiler.
+All benchmarks done on Intel Core i7-8550U CPU.

 Both of these .dll binaries export the same API and can be used from any other external program.
 You may be familiar with how something like that can be done in a native language like C. It's easy.